Generalized Perfect Matrices: Open Questions

 \subsection{Practical Computations}

 While it is clear that for cones satisfying the IR property we can apply the graph traversal algorithm on the vertex graph of $\RyshkovK$ to find $\CPK$-certificates in general, it is not clear how to solve the necessary copositive minimum problems, see \cite{CertificateAlgo, oertel2025computingcopositiveminimumrepresentatives} for strategies for $K = \R^n_{\geq 0}$.
+They are needed to calculate the Voronoi cones and to find contiguous perfect $K$-copositive matrices.
+To practically compute certificates the approaches of \cite{CertificateAlgo, oertel2025computingcopositiveminimumrepresentatives} would need to be generalized.
+For finitely and rationally generated cones this seems to be feasible.

-For cones not satisfying the IR property it is not clear at all how to perform the graph traversal search if one encounters extreme points of $\RyshkovK$ with infinitely many minimal vectors and thus contained in infinitely many facets.
-The example of \ref{sec:Sqrt2Example} suggests that we could treat the isotropic vector as a ``virtual'' minimal vector, but we do not currently know how to make that precise.
-Even more difficult seems to generalize this idea to more complicated cones.
+For cones not satisfying the IR property it is additionally not clear at all how to perform the graph traversal search.
+In particular, that is the case if we have extreme points that are not vertices, or a non-discrete vertex set (see Section~\ref{sec:OpenGeometry}).
+Completely new ideas might be needed here.

+For sufficiently nice non-IR cones $K$, where we can in principle do a graph traversal search, we could still encounter vertices of $\RyshkovK$ with infinitely many minimal vectors.
+Here new conceptual ideas are needed on how to describe a potentially infinite number of minimal vectors and how to decide which extreme ray of the corresponding (extended) Voronoi cone to choose to find the next vertex.
+The example of Section~\ref{sec:Sqrt2Example} suggests that we could treat the isotropic vector as a ``virtual'' minimal vector, but we do not currently know how to make that precise.
+It seems even more difficult to generalize this idea to more complicated cones.